-We have a shared Outlook calendar to track travel, vacation, and work from home schedules of group staff to help enhance communication and planning among group members.
+We have a shared Outlook calendar to track travel and vacation schedules of group staff to help enhance communication and planning among group members.
 Contact Matt if you do not have access - Freeman Research Group - Travel/Vacation Calendar.

 Designated meeting days